-2.3 To encourage working in partnership with healthcare professionals and procurement organisations in an ethical manner.
+2.3 To encourage working in partnership with healthcare professionals and procurement organisations in an ethical and legal manner.

-2.4 To promote standards of sales promotion and business activity that ensure the decision to purchase is made on the basis of the merits of the product’s acceptability for its intended purpose.
+2.4 To promote standards of sales promotion and business activity that ensure the decision to purchase is made on the basis of the merits of the product or service acceptability for its intended purpose.

 2.5 To ensure strong support is given to the code by SDMA member companies, with all companies devoting appropriate resources to ensure that their business activities comply with it.

 2.6 To provide a complaints procedure for alleged breaches of the code which can be invoked by either member companies, non member companies, healthcare professionals, or private individuals.

 Gifts must be of benefit to patients or relevant to the recipient’s practice and must not include items intended for personal use, such as items of apparel, cosmetics and